security-force-monitor/fmtrpt_data/README.md

 ...
 ```

-The `_cleanXML` function transforms the above (and the other 6123 lines) into this clean, nested XML:
+The `_cleanXML` function transforms the above (and the other 6123 lines of that file) into this clean, nested XML:

 ```
 <?xml version="1.0" encoding="UTF-8"?>